Gretta Sarfaty: Recent activity

-In 2018 the Museu de Arte Moderna de São Paulo (MAM) celebrated its 70th anniversary in partnership with the Museu de Arte Contemporânea (MAC) in which Gretta's work Auto-Photos were exhibited.
-This same year she opened his solo exhibition "Reconciliation" at Galeria Pilar in São Paulo.
+In 2018, the Museu de Arte Moderna de São Paulo (MAM) celebrated its 70th anniversary in partnership with the Museu de Arte Contemporânea (MAC) in which Gretta's work Auto-Photos were exhibited.
+The same year, she opened her solo exhibition Reconciliation at Galeria Pilar in São Paulo, her first solo show in Brazil after returning from abroad in New York and London.
+The exhibition featured painting, video art, engraving and photography.

-The exhibition at Galeria Pilar in São Paulo represents the first individual of the artist in Brazil after the period when she lived out of the country, dividing her work between New York and London.
-"Reconciliation" brings a new series of works where the body, an outstanding element of Safarty's artistic career, returns to the painting, video art, engraving and photograph presents at the exhibition.
-This same body who stared the more known works from the artist, presents itself in the intimate and familiar context of the reunion.

 In 2019, Gretta starts to be represented by Central Galeria, opening the exhibition "Dos nossos espaços vazios internos˜, which brings together vintage works, produced between the years 1970 and 1980, from the series Body Works, Metamorphic Recollections and Diário de uma mulher.
 In December 2019, Gretta opened the exhibition Reconciliações at the Instituto dos Arquitetos do Brasil, a project contemplated by the Cultural Incentive Law - Lei Rouanet.
 Gretta also participated in the group exhibition "Estratégias do Feminino" at Farol Santander in Porto Alegre, the show brings together about 95 works by 53 female artists, produced between the beginning of the 20th century and up to the present day.

 Also in 2019, Gretta started to be represented by an international gallery, Galeria Nuno Centeno, located in Porto, Portugal.
-In 2020, Gretta will participate in a solo exhibition at the gallery, scheduled to take place in May.
+In 2020, Gretta participated in a solo exhibition at the gallery in May.